cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 ## EFS

-Elastic Filesystem is a “managed” filesystem — think something like NFS, or a SAN.
+Elastic Filesystem is a "managed" filesystem - think something like NFS, or a SAN.

 Like most Amazon services, EFS can autoscale with load and has a variety of automation options (automatic snapshots, etc.).

-EFS mounts as a normal Linux filesystem, and is a region-level resource (so, it works across data centers, but you can’t have a global EFS).
+EFS mounts as a normal Linux filesystem, and is a region-level resource (so, it works across data centers, but you can't have a global EFS).

 Files stored in EFS can be written to at the block level, just like files in local storage.